Vasant Narasimhan

-Vasant "Vas" Narasimhan is an Indian-American physician and the chief executive officer of Novartis (since 2018).
+Vasant "Vas" Narasimhan (born August 26, 1976) is an American physician and the chief executive officer of Novartis.
+He succeeded Joseph Jimenez who left Novartis in 2018.
+He briefly worked at McKinsey before joining Novartis in 2005, where he has held a range of leadership roles, including Global Head of Development for Novartis Vaccines and Global Head of Drug Development & Chief Medical Officer.

-Early life and education
+Early life

-Narasimhan was born in Pittsburgh in 1976 to parents who originated from Tamil Nadu, India.
-Narasimhan’s mother was a nuclear engineer for Public Service Electric and Gas Company and his father was an executive at Hoeganaes Corporation.
+Narasimhan was born in Pittsburgh in 1976 to Iyengar Brahmin parents who originated from Tamil Nadu, India.
+His parents came to the US from India in the 1960’s and early 1970’s and started the Shri Venkateshwara temple in Penn Hills, Pittsburgh which he has stated was influential in his upbringing.
+Narasimhan's mother was a nuclear engineer for Public Service Electric and Gas Company and his father was an executive at Hoeganaes Corporation.

 Narasimhan received his bachelor's degree in biological sciences from University of Chicago, his M.D. from Harvard Medical School and his master's degree in public policy from the John F. Kennedy School of Government.

-During Narasimhan’s undergraduate and post-graduate studies, Narasimhan worked on public health programs including with the American Red Cross in The Gambia and child poverty in India.
+During his undergraduate and post-graduate studies, he worked on public health programs including the National HIV Treatment Program in Botswana, the American Red Cross in The Gambia and child poverty in India.
+Paul Farmer and Jim Kim were his mentors and thesis advisors.

 Career

-Narasimhan has previously served as Global Head of Biopharmaceuticals & Oncology Injectables at Sandoz International.
+Early career

+After his first year of medical school, Vas went to Kolkata, India to work with street children and child laborers for three months.
+He later worked on malaria and HIV/AIDS in Tanzania and he did his thesis on multidrug resistant tuberculosis in Peru.